Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 Fortress Mountain Ski Resort

 Fortress Mountain Ski Area, the second ski resort in Kananaskis, closed in 2004 due to safety issues.
 When opened, it had the highest base elevation (1800 meters) of any ski resort in Canada (the title now belongs to Marmot Basin in Jasper, at 1698 meters).

-Rumor has it that Fortress Mountain is planning to reopen, with a new lodge, lifts, and tubing park.
+Rumor has it that Fortress Mountain is planning to reopen in December 2023, with a new lodge, lifts, and tubing park.
 Stay tuned!

 The ski resort is a 20-minute drive uphill from Fortress Junction, a small gas station on Highway 40 that also happens to have tasty ice cream in summer.